lamtuanvu/lamtuanvu/README.md

 # Lam Tuan Vu
 *Senior Software Engineer*
->I am an experienced Software Engineer with modern web technologies.
+>I am an experienced Fullstack Developer with 6+ year of experience with web technologies, crypto, bitcoin, lightning network.
 Looking forward to contributing to your organization with my technical and professional expertise

 ### PERSONAL INFORMATION